koihafiz/Test_Program/README.md

-# This script dedicatedly for Tyrell Interview Test_Program
+# This program script dedicatedly for Tyrell Interview Test_Program